Muscle Strain: Diagnosis, Treatment & Prevention

 Prevent the strain and avoid the pain.
 If you get the pain, fix the strain.
 This article will tell you what to do.

 Any prolonged physical activity is guaranteed to cause injury at some point, with the likelihood increasing the longer you engage in that activity.
 As a full body exercise with full body engagement, running is especially likely to result in muscle strain over time.
-There are many ways to become injured when running: some ways due to negligence, some to excessive activity, and some due to random factors that are no fault of your own.
+There are many ways to become injured when running and feel muscle strain: some ways due to negligence, some to excessive activity, and some due to random factors that are no fault of your own.
 These injuries can affect many different parts of your body and can range from mild to severe to potentially life-threatening in rare cases.
 A muscle strain is not a life-threatening injury, fortunately.
 However, it is an extremely inconvenient one, causing pain and a loss of mobility in most cases.
-The possible muscles that can become injured when running are quite a few, as running is an exercise that incorporates many muscles.
+The possible muscles that can be prone to muscle strain when running are quite a few, as running is an exercise that incorporates many muscles.
 This article covers diagnosis, treatment, and prevention options with credible information sources cowritten by Eddy Mihai and curated by Diana Rangaves, PharmD.
 Rph.
-However, there are some common tips you can keep in mind when running that can help you avoid this condition when possible.
+However, there are some common tips for muscle strain you can keep in mind when running that can help you avoid this condition when possible.
 Additionally, there are some methods of treatment that can help manage the symptoms when they develop, making recovery easier and faster.

 What is a muscle strain?